rows/hiring/job descriptions/Product Marketing Manager.md

+## Intro

+At Rows we create tools that make computation accessible to everyone.
+Coding used to be hard.
+Rows changes that.
+We want you to create interactive web apps using the spreadsheet skills that you already have.
+Imagine a grid where each cell can exchange data with other online services or repeat a job.
+Where users can turn their spreadsheets into mobile-responsive web apps as forms or reports in one click.
+This is what we’re building.

+Rows is a well-funded startup with top investors like Accel, Lakestar and Cherry Ventures.
+We are a team of 50 who want to empower business people to take their life into their own hands again and build the tools they need for their jobs themselves.
+We have offices in Berlin - a business team of 5 - and Porto - a tech team of 50.
+Check us e.g. on TechCrunch, VentureBeat, Business Insider (DE) and many other media!

 # Your responsibilities

 Your role is to team up with our Growth team to work on projects with the mission of improving our user activation and retention.